BEVERLY HILLS COP (1984)

 The problem is that Axel Foley is a different kind of role model, but Murphy's ego blurs the line between them.
 Yes, Axel is allegedly undercover as a high-rolling credit-card forger at the start of Beverly Hills Cop II, thus explaining the car and the fancy threads, but what to make of the dozen other suits hanging in his closet?
 He's still, as far as we know, a blue-collar Detroit police officer, since he still answers to Inspector Todd (the late, great Gil Hill), who gets a throwaway line about a requisition form for the Ferrari to glide over its extravagance.
 Conceptually, it's an intriguing notion for the sequel that Axel's dressed to the nines in the Detroit section and wearing a Detroit Lions varsity jacket for the duration of his stay in Beverly Hills, suggesting that the events of the first film have reversed the polarities of his personality.
 But there is no ignoring that Eddie seems more comfortable in the suit than in the jacket--the latter is a Halloween costume and Eddie's dressed as a Man of the People.
 There's a new tone-deafness to Axel's interactions with the gatekeepers of Southern California: Whereas before Axel wielded his race and class like a weapon against the cultural elite, here he's an 800-pound gorilla bulldozing his way through people on a wave of movie-star entitlement.
 Worse, this time around most of Axel's victims are the proletariat, like the construction crew he harangues so he can squat in somebody's mansioni, or the truck driver he forces to rap while pointing a gun between his eyes--a moment Roger Ebert singled out on "Siskel & Ebert & the Movies".
 "It made me feel sorry for the poor guy that has this gun pointed at him while this guy is screaming and wisecracking at him," Ebert said, adding, "[Murphy] turns into this loudmouth, obnoxious boor in this movie and that's not funny."
 He put it even more succinctly in his print review: "What is comedy?
 That's a pretty basic question, I know, but 'Cop II' never thought to ask it."

 Not helping is an incoherent storyline credited to Murphy and Robert D. Wachs, founder of the New York comedy club the Comic Strip--where Eddie got his start--and for many years the head of Eddie Murphy Productions.
-On behalf of Beverly Hills Gun Club owner Maxwell Dent (Jürgen Prochnow), femme fatale Karla Fry (Nielsen) stages a series of heists that come to be credited to the Alphabet Bandit because of her habit of leaving behind envelopes each monogrammed with an individual letter of the alphabet.
+On behalf of Beverly Hills Gun Club owner Maxwell Dent (Jürgen Prochnow), femme fatale Karla Fry (Nielsen) stages a series of heists that come to be credited to the Alphabet Bandit because of her penchant for tagging the crime scenes with a monogrammed envelope.
+Yes, it's stupid.
 When Fry shoots Capt.
 Bogomil (Ronny Cox) to slow down his investigation, Axel, who's inexplicably been planning fishing trips with the stoic captainii and getting chummy with his adult daughter, Jan (Alice Adair), sneaks off to Beverly Hills to solve the case.iii It all somehow leads our hero to the Playboy Mansioniv in a cement truck and then to an oil field where he corners the villains, who very graciously die.
 Axel's de facto partners Rosewood (Judge Reinhold) and Taggart (John Ashton) return to get in on the hijinks, and though one scene reveals the unassuming Rosewood to be a "fucked-up" loner who's stockpiling weapons, it's not a thread the film particularly wants to pull and surely felt no obligation to in 1987.
 (This scene is additionally notable for a tongue-in-cheek moment that puts Axel face-to-face with the poster for Cobra, Stallone's rewrite of Beverly Hills Cop.)
 All the returning players fall prey to the law of diminishing returns--including The Pointer Sisters, whose "Be There" lacks the gritty pathos of "Neutron Dance," the catchiest ode to American hypocrisy this side of "Born in the U.S.A.."

 "Vic Morrow has a better chance of working with [John] Landis than I do."